Student Services and Support Services

-The Shugart Women’s Center houses a substantial collection of more than 550 donated books and magazines for students, staff and faculty use.
+The Shugart Women’s Center houses a substantial collection of more than 550 donated books, tapes and magazines for students, staff and faculty use.
 The Resource Library is available for students to study or just relax.
 A computer with internet access is available for students to complete assignments or to do research.
 Materials may be checked out.
-This area is also used to host small group meetings.
+This area also may be utilized for small group meetings.

 The Shugart Women’s Center sponsors numerous empowerment sessions throughout the year.
-Topics include, but are not limited to: health awareness, domestic violence, stress management and self-defense.
-Important factual information is posted for men and women on the bulletin board located outside the Shugart Women’s Center.
-These displays focus on topics that impact the lives of all people such as: cancer awareness, child abuse awareness, healthy living, etc.
+Topics include, but are not limited to: health awareness, women & addictions, domestic violence, stress management and self defense.
+Information displays are set up throughout our campuses during the year.
+These displays focus on topics that impact the lives of all people such as: cancer awareness, child abuse awareness, domestic violence awareness, health awareness, etc.

 The Enhancement Center is stocked with professional and casual clothing for female students in need.
 Items are donated by individuals and by organizations.
 Clothing distributions are held throughout the year.

 For more information about this program, contact the Shugart Women’s Center (2nd floor), Hauser Hall, Main Campus at 336.734.7280.